Skip to main content

 Best for: Flexible teams who want to own their system

-Notion isn't a roadmap tool, but its database views (timeline, board, table, gallery) let you build a roadmap system that's exactly what you need — nothing more, nothing less.
+Notion isn't a roadmap tool, but its database views (timeline, board, table, gallery) let you build a roadmap system that's exactly what you need.
+Nothing more, nothing less.
 It works particularly well for Now-Next-Later roadmaps and Kanban-style boards where you don't need date-based timelines.
+If your team prefers spreadsheets, our guide to building a roadmap in Excel covers Gantt charts, scoring models, and conditional formatting techniques that work in Google Sheets too.

 Key features: Custom databases, timeline view, relational properties, templates, AI assistant